-External review completed by ISA Consultant (Sept 21, Feb 22 and Nov 22).
-A Safeguarding Audit reviewing the procedures and implementation is also completed by Geraldine Maidment and Aiden Griffin as well as an external professional (Liz Coley - 2022, Hecht Consultants Ltd - 2021).
+External review completed by ISA Consultant (Nov 22 and June 25).
+A Safeguarding Audit reviewing the procedures and implementation is also completed by Geraldine Maidment and Aiden Griffin as well as an external professionals.
 The school continues to contribute to inter-agency working to develop its policies and procedures surrounding safeguarding.